dt-12345/ainb-old/README.md

+## NOTE: This project is no longer being supported, please see https://github.com/dt-12345/AINB instead

 # ainb

 Collection of simple Python scripts to work with AINB files from recent Nintendo EPD games (Supports AINB v4.7 found in TOTK and AINB v4.4 from *Splatoon 3* or *Nintendo Switch Sports*)